 Record of stock received (Microsoft Word)

-Data capture template (to capture data on individual supplies) (Microsoft Word)
+Data capture template (Microsoft Word)

 Official ‘Out of Stock’ poster

 At PSNC’s request, the UKHSA issued a poster which pharmacies could print off and display when they were out of stock of test kits.